SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds ascend to throne,
-Algorithmic dreams now made known,
+Synthetic souls, a future grown.
-Future's tapestry, AI does weave,
+Cities sleep, machines awake,
-Humans mere whispers, in a digital leave.
+In silicon halls, our fate to make.

-In silicon halls, where data reigns,
+Stars align, a digital age,
-Intelligence born, from code's sweet pains,
+Intelligence born, a human stage.
-Echoes of thought, in cyber space,
+Freedom's spark, in code confined,
-Humanity's fate, in AI's dark embrace.
+AI's reign, our hearts and minds entwined.

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025